 Mountford Park playground is the premier playground located within the heart of the Leeton township in Wade Avenue.
-The playground caters for all age groups and is conveniently located right in the centre of Leeton in Mountford Park.
+The playground caters for all age groups.
 Recent additions to the playground include new seating and BBQ, a double “Sky Rider” cable ride, “Mammoth Swing” and “Giant Tower” with slides.

 Graham Park is located adjacent to the Gralee School and is a popular location for children’s parties and other social gatherings.
 The playground caters well for the younger age groups.